VitaminB16/roh_tickets/README.md

-Set of utilities for my personal use for working with ROH REST API.
+A data engineering project for my personal use for working with the undocumented ROH REST API.

+It is deployed to Google Cloud as a Cloud Function, and a Cloud Run service via Docker container.
+Cloud Scheduler service is set up to call the Cloud Run several times a day to check for updated data from the API and store it in a Google Cloud Storage bucket.
+It also updates the **Upcoming events** plot below.

 In order to maintain a low profile, the documentation for this repository is limited.
+The code is not intended for public use.

 ---